 How to Sterilize reusable Neurotherm RF probes (RF electrodes).

-When Neurotherm reusable electrodes, Test Leads, and Stimulation Test Blocks are used they must be sterilized by autoclaving to the instructions provided by the autoclave manufacturer’s recommended sterilization procedure.
+Before Neurotherm reusable electrodes, Test Leads, and Stimulation Test Blocks are used they must be sterilized by autoclaving following to the instructions provided by the autoclave manufacturer’s recommended sterilization procedure.

 If in doubt, the sterilizer or autoclave manufacturer should be consulted for a recommendation of loading instructions and drying times.

 When sterilizing unwrapped RF electrodes.
-The temperature range in each case should be:- 1340 – 1370C for a minimum of 3.5 minutes.
-Gravity displacement should also be 1340 – 1370C for a minimum of 3.5 minutes.
+The temperature range in each case should be:- 1340 – 1370C for a minimum of 4 minutes.

 Ensure that any RFA probe cable does not contact the metal housing of the autoclave or other metal instruments during the sterilization cycle, as this may reduce the effective life of the radiofrequency electrode.